watson-developer-cloud/watsonx-orchestrate-developer-toolkit/external_agent/examples/agent_lab/README.md

 ## Overview

 This example demonstrates how to deploy an external agent as an AI service in IBM watsonx.ai.
-The application leverages FastAPI and [IBM watsonx.ai Agent Lab](https://www.ibm.com/products/watsonx-ai/ai-agent-development) to create a chat completion service that integrates with IBM watsonx models.
+The application leverages FastAPI and [IBM watsonx.ai AI Service](https://www.ibm.com/products/watsonx-ai/ai-agent-development) to create a chat completion service that integrates with IBM watsonx models.
 It also includes AI tools for Google search and Python interpreter.

+To provide more background, IBM watsonx.ai AI Services is an upcoming feature for deploying custom agentic services and applications.
+Related to this, IBM watsonx.ai Agent Builder is another upcoming feature for building agents within a visual interface.
+This example guides you step by step to create an AI service using Agent builder, then deploy a Code Engine application that implements the watsonx Orchestrate external agent [`/chat/completions` endpoint](https://github.com/watson-developer-cloud/watsonx-orchestrate-developer-toolkit/blob/main/external_agent/spec.yaml) using the `ai_service` and `ai_service_stream` endpoints exposed by your AI service, and finally register it as an external agent in watsonx Orchestrate.

+Alternative to Agent Builder, you can also build a more customized agentic AI service in a more programmatic manner by using the [IBM watsonx.ai SDK](https://ibm.github.io/watsonx-ai-python-sdk/core_api.html#client.Deployments.create).
+Please refer to - Alternatively, watsonx.ai also provides a way to define a "pro-code" agent for more customization, please refer to this [application template](https://github.com/IBM/watson-machine-learning-samples/tree/master/cloud/ai-service-templates/langgraph-react-agent) for more detail.

 ## Disclaimer